juno-fx/Terra-Official-Plugins/docs/repositories.md

 ### Plugins

 Terra repositories are added as "Sources" to Terra via its UI.
+You can learn more about this in the UI [here](https://juno-fx.github.io/Orion-Documentation/terra/terra/).
 A Terra repository is a Git repository that contains one or more plugins.
 Plugins are loaded from the `plugins/` directory in the repository and every Plugin is required to have a valid `terra.yaml` file.
 Terra will automatically detect and load plugins from the repository, making them available for installation and management.
-This is the general skeleton of a Terra repository:

 ### Bundles